 New Beginnings

 So far, two of my friends have completed their Ph.D.s this school year.
-They are both wonderful people who have inspired me to stretch myself as an artist, student, and person.
+They have inspired me to stretch myself as an artist, student, and person.
 I am so grateful that I began at Flordia State University in 2019 because I had the opportunity to get to know the graduate students in my program before we shut down due to the pandemic.
 During the shutdown, walks around Lake Ella, sitting far apart outside and laughing, playing games online, all hour texting, comparing weird middle-of-the-night Etsy purchases, and having happy hour on Zoom were a few ways I continued to feel connected to the people in my program.
-With my husband working 10-hour shifts at the hospital, I found myself alone in our apartment, taking classes and reading theory, plays, and history that were new to me while also writing a master’s thesis.
-This was sometimes overwhelming, but I never felt alone.

 Carrying Memories